 Block printing is one of my favorite things to do with kids (and with myself for that matter, who needs a kid to have fun with art?).
 Later in the week, I will be featuring some Japanese woodblock prints as part of my Art Spotlight series, so in preparation for that, I will show you some ways to make block prints at home.

 ** This post contains affiliate links.
-Purchases made through these links help support the Art Curator for Kids.
+Purchases made through these links help support Art Class Curator.
 Thank you for your support!

 What is a Block Print?